 Asking for neck flexion the right way

-The best trick I used to prevent any of these things from happening in the first place was to change the way I asked for flexion.
+The best trick I used to prevent any of these things from happening in the first place was to change the way I asked for neck flexion.

 I realized I was being too aggressive and constant with the rein contact on the side I wanted my horse to bend from.
 My horse knew I wanted to go in that direction, but didn’t understand how I wanted him to get there.